Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Component: MOMA – Montpellier Management

-Summary: Our program is offered both in-person and via e-learning from the third year of the bachelor’s degree through the second year of the master’s degree.
-We would like to experiment with generative AI across all our courses: to produce new advanced digital resources (lecture videos, exercise solutions) and also to generate multiple-choice questions.
-We also wish to produce videos presenting the program for communication with our external partners.
+Summary: Our program is offered in both in-person and e-learning formats from the third year of the bachelor’s degree through the second year of the master’s degree.
+We would like to experiment with generative AI across all our courses: to produce new, advanced digital resources (lecture videos, exercise solutions) and also to generate multiple-choice questions.
+We also plan to produce videos presenting the program to share with our external partners.
 These educational resources will be used for both our in-person and online courses.

 Component: MOMA – Montpellier Management

-Summary: The InnovIAMOMA project aims to integrate generative artificial intelligence tools to help revolutionize higher education at the University of Montpellier.
-These technologies will enable the creation of personalized and interactive learning modules, increasing student engagement and understanding, and better equipping them to succeed in their degree programs.
-InnovIAMOMA represents a major pedagogical breakthrough, promising to contribute significantly to increasing university graduation rates.
+Abstract: The InnovIAMOMA project aims to integrate generative artificial intelligence tools to help revolutionize higher education at the University of Montpellier.
+These technologies will enable the creation of personalized and interactive training modules, increasing student engagement and understanding, and better equipping them to succeed in their degree programs.
+InnovIAMOMA represents a major pedagogical advancement, promising to contribute significantly to higher academic success rates.

 Good oral health for everyone: